cmgutmanis/resume/resume.md

 Other Experience
 --------------------
 **Side/Hobby Projects**
+* Coronafold.
+Worked with Centare colleagues on an automation script that would allow us to use monthly free MSDN credits for research.
+Script would create and bootstrap a machine to join a Folding@Home cluster for Coronavirus research at the beginning of the Covid pandemic.
 * Poetry Messenger.
 Created a simple web shell that would use Twilio's SMS messaging API to send poems via text message.
 * Spotify Crescendo.
 A playlist generator using the Spotify API that would pick songs based on BPM and sentiment to mirror the intensity of a planned run.
 Awarded 3rd place by community vote at the RokkinCat Hack and Tell, Fall 2019.